 In October 2019, a class-action lawsuit

-For more of TINA.org’s coverage of the marketing of deck products, click here.
+For more of TINA.org’s coverage of the marketing of kombucha beverages, click here.